-Spinal or brain tumours
+Spinal or Brain Tumours

 Your central nervous system is the body's control centre and is made up of your brain and spinal cord.
 The level of a spinal tumour or position of a brain tumour determines which movements are affected (if any) and to what extent.
-Physiotherapy may help with movement, sensory, co-ordination or balance issues that may arise.
+It is the role of physiotherapy to help with any movement, sensory, co-ordination or balance issues that may arise.
 You will have an initial physiotherapy assessment and ongoing management as needed.